-Over 78 percent of the eggs at D Street Fill hatched successfully this season, resulting in an average of 1.42 chicks per nest and 1.82 chicks per nest that experienced hatching (Table 1).
-This was slightly lower than in 2015 but higher than the last two years and a substantial increase over that of the 2012 season when nest predation and abandonment severely limited hatching success (Patton 2012, 2015, 2016, 2017).
-Nest abandonment was still the primary known limiting factor to hatching success, with 11 percent of nests abandoned pre-term (12 nests).
-Eight additional eggs were abandoned after the other egg in each clutch hatched, and four eggs in two nests died while hatching.
-Ten nests were documented to have been depredated; the outcome of two additional nests was unknown and predation likely, either of eggs or of recently hatched chicks.
+Only 46 percent of the eggs at D Street Fill hatched successfully this season, resulting in an average of 0.57 chicks per nest and 1.31 chicks per nest that experienced hatching (Table 1).
+This was among the lowest hatching rates in recent years at this site, although higher than that of the 2012 season when nest predation and abandonment severely limited hatching success to 40 percent (Patton 2012).
+Nest abandonment was the primary known limiting factor to hatching success, with 43 percent of nests abandoned pre-term (45 nests).
+Two additional nests were abandoned after extended incubation periods, and two additional eggs were abandoned after the other egg in each clutch hatched.
+Four nests were documented to have been depredated; the outcomes of nine additional nests were unknown and predation likely, either of eggs or of recently hatched chicks.
 These undetermined nest outcomes coincided with documented predation of eggs and chicks.
-Nest abandonments were likely influenced by predator presence and/or possible depredation of one or both adults.
+Nest abandonments were likely influenced both by predator presence and/or possible depredation of one or both adults, and by limited prey fish availability.